-Self-build project on your existing property
+Self-build a new project on your property

-Finding a suitable site for your self-build project in your own back garden.
+Finding a suitable site for your self-build project in your own back garden

 A neglected piece of garden, a dilapidated garage or some disused outbuildings could be just the place to self-build your future house.